-The Oconaluftee Indian Village is a time machine transporting you back to a living, working Cherokee Village of the 18th Century.
-Here, centuries old techniques for survival have been passed down from generation to generation and preserved in this living history site.
+The Oconaluftee Indian Village transports you back in time to a living, working Cherokee Village of the 18th Century.
+Here, centuries-old techniques for survival have been passed down from generation to generation and preserved in this living history site.